iotbusters/RC-Adapters/skid-arduino/HotRc-Ds600/lib/Arduino-CRSF/README.md

 # Arduino-CRSF
-Arduino Library for read CRSF data from a Serial Port (UART)
+Arduino Library for read CRSF data from a Software Serial Port (UART)